Written byRivers Wong

 Generally speaking, this process would not take more than 10 minutes to complete.
 If it never completes, your Mac might be unable to quit the Setup Assistant, even though you are done with setting it up.
 In this situation, all your files stored on Mac will remain inaccessible until this condition is removed.

-How to fix Mac stuck on setting up your Mac?
+How to fix Mac stuck on setting up your Mac after Ventura installation?

 Solution 1: Force shut down and restart your Mac

-For fix this annoying problem, the official answer from Apple is to completely shut down your Mac, then boot it up again.
+To fix the Ventura stuck on set up screen issue, the official answer from Apple is to completely shut down your Mac, then boot it up again.
 Besides, many users reported that their devices work normally after restarting, and the setting up your Mac screen is gone.
 To do this, simply press and hold the power button on your Mac for up to 10 seconds, until it turns off, wait for about 5 seconds, then turn it on.

 iBoysoft Data Recovery for Mac is the best data recovery software in the market.
-It is able to recover files under various scenarios, like Mac stuck on the loading screen.
-Also, it supports restoring multiple types of files, including photos, videos, documents, emails, music, etc.
+With it, you can recover your precious data from your Mac computer within clicks, even when your Mac won't turn on, or Mac stuck on the loading screen.
+Also, it supports recovering multiple types of files, including photos, videos, documents, emails, music, etc.

-- In the user interface, select your Mac hard drive where your files were missing from, and click the "Search for Lost Data" button, then the software will start to scan for lost data on your Mac.
+- After iBoysoft Data Recovery for Mac is launched, select your Mac's startup disk from this program's main interface, and click the "Search for Lost Data" button, then the software will start to scan for lost data on your Mac.

 - Wait until the scanning process is over.
 You can pause/stop the process, and start recovery at any time.
 But for the best recovery results, waiting for the completion of scanning is highly recommended.